crossterm-rs/crossterm/docs/know-problems.md

 # Known Problems

 There are some problems I discovered during development.
-And I don't think it has to do anything with crossterm but it has to do whit how terminals handle ANSI or WinApi.
+And I don't think it has to do anything with crossterm but it has to do with how terminals handle ANSI or WinApi.

 ## WinAPI